manuelbl/usb-serial/README.md

 # USB Serial

-Open-source hardware and firmware to for a USB-to-serial adapter.
+Open-source hardware and firmware for a USB-to-serial adapter.

 ## Features

-- **No additional drivers required** on Windows, Linux and macOS as it implements the USB CDC ACM and PSTN protocol.
-It will automatically appear as a virtual serial port (virtual COM port) without any installation.
+- **No driver installation required** on Windows, Linux and macOS as it implements the USB CDC ACM and PSTN protocols.
+It will automatically appear as a virtual serial port (virtual COM port).
 - **Minimal components needed** as it is built around the STM32F042 MCU that can operate USB without an external crystal.
-- **Robust flow control** allowing to operate at the limit of the selected bit rate.
+- **Robust flow control** allowing to operate it at the limit of the selected bit rate.
-- Supports hardware flow control (RTS/CTS), bit rates from 1200 to 1,000,000 bps, control and notification of DTR, DSR and DCC signals.
+- Supports hardware flow control (RTS/CTS), bit rates from 1200 to 1,000,000 bps, control of DTR signal, notification of DSR and DCD signals.

 ## Supported MCUs